-These guidelines establish noise abatement criteria, or noise level standards, above which noise-reducing actions should be considered, specifically for the State of Colorado.
-The most recent version was published on February 8, 2013.
+These guidelines establish various parameters as specified by 23 CFR 772, including noise abatement criteria, or noise level standards, above which noise-reducing actions should be considered, specifically for the State of Colorado.
+The most recent version was published on January 15, 2015.
+An update was issued via memo on November 3, 2015.